zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 >     to the existing embedded arti.
 >   - Whether an embedded arti will need to have the ability to take
 >     command line arguments to override its storage and cache defaults.
+>   - Whether to have some special process for passing command line options
+>     or configuration options to the embedded Arti.
+>
 > These issues will apply to owned arti instances as well.